Related pages

 Android

-The Android platform was written by Android Inc. and acquired Androids skating by Google in 2005 for $50 million in "the best deal [they] ever made."
-Initially it was for mobile phones.
-Like many other platforms, it is based on a cut-down version of the common - and free - Linux OS.
+Like many other platform ("Operating System")s, it is based on a cut-down version of the common - and free - Linux Operating System (OS).
 Android is also distributed free of charge.
-It doesn't take up much space and it has an application library called the Android Market.
-Perhaps partly because it's open source, techies tend to prefer it.
+It doesn't take up much space on the device and it has an application library which is now called the Google Play Store for downloading new apps.
+Perhaps partly because its open source, techies tend to prefer this platform.
 Smartphone users have been impressed too.

-The platform has evolved quite fast so that devices can be bought now which run a number of different versions.
+Androids skatingThe platform has evolved quite fast so that devices can be bought now which run one of a number of different versions.
 This introduces some confusion for users and means that some Apps will work differently on different devices.
 The problem is known as fragmentation.
-It is exacerbated by Google's attempts to police who gets access to the Android Market (which is the way to access and download apps while using Android).
+It is exacerbated by Google's attempts to police who gets access to the Play Store (which is the way to access and download apps while using Android).
 A device has to conform to a number of specifications before it will be allowed official access.
-In many cases, the Android Market is instead loaded unofficially by the seller or the buyer.
-This isn't a desirable state of affairs but even with mainstream tablets appearing, the problem persists.
+In many cases, the Play Store is instead loaded unofficially by the seller or the buyer.
+This isn't a desirable state of affairs.

 Here's an outline of the different Android versions that you might encounter.